MicrosoftDocs/learn/learn-pr/reactors/introduction-machine-learning-models/includes/3-linear-regression-explore-data.md

 > [!Note]
 > **Sarah: Action items**
 >
-> - Try it yourself block needs Input and Output code.
+> - Try it yourself block needs Input and Output code, and Hint text.
 Search on TBD.
 >

 We'll begin by importing our usual libraries and using our `%matplotlib` inline magic command: